Lorant de Bastyai: United Kingdom

-In 1976, Lorant, after flying his falcons at the game fair held that year in Wales, met the Prince of Wales and presented him with an ornate falconer's glove.
+In 1976, Lorant, after flying his falcons at the game fair held that year in Wales, met the Prince of Wales and presented him with an ornate falconer's glove made for him by hand by Ben Long, whose prestigious Falconry School is well established in Gloucestershire, England.

-Throughout the 1970s and 1980s, Lorant continued to make visits overseas, and was always overjoyed when opportunities to visit Hungary arose.
+Throughout the 1970s and 1980s, Lorant continued to make visits overseas and was always overjoyed when opportunities to visit Hungary arose.
 Lorant's great friend John Buckner recalled that his "greatest joy was to show us the beauties of his beloved Budapest and to take us to the Zoological Gardens to show us where he had worked and to meet old friends."

 Fellow falconer David Bowman recalls Lorant's last visit to Hungary, when the MSE meeting presented him with a medal to recognize his lifelong service to falconry.
-Unable to get up the stairs to the meeting on the third floor because of bad legs and the building not having an elevator, he was carried up in a chair by young falconers in the manner of royalty, which, of course, in falconry terms Lorant was.
+Unable to get up the stairs to the meeting on the third floor because of bad legs and the building not having an elevator, he was carried up in a chair by young falconers in the manner of royalty, which, of course, in falconry terms, Lorant was.

 After a lifetime of falconry and service to the sport, Lorant died peacefully at home in Leamington on October 14, 1993, just short of his 83rd birthday.

-His widow Nancy de Bastyai wrote an article on their infamous Morris Traveller, published in The Austringer.
+His widow, Nancy de Bastyai, wrote an article on their infamous Morris Traveller, published in The Austringer.
 Following Lorant's death, the Welsh Hawking Club appointed her lifetime vice-president.
 She maintained their Leamington home as a heritage site and continued to welcome falconry friends from around the world.
 'Leslie', Lorant's last surviving falcon, lived on under her care to the remarkable age of 27.
 Nancy died on 29 December 2009.